-(Stipulation form approved by SBC Executive Committee 10/16/00.
-Revised 12/16/2004.)
-Reproval

-Do not write above this line.)

-- (5) Indifference: Respondent demonstrated indifference toward rectification of or atonement for the consequences of his or her misconduct. - (6) Lack of Cooperation: Respondent displayed a lack of candor and cooperation to victims of his/her misconduct or to the State Bar during disciplinary investigation or proceedings. - (7) Multiple/Pattern of Misconduct: Respondent's current misconduct evidences multiple acts of wrongdoing or demonstrates a pattern of misconduct. - (8) No aggravating circumstances are involved.

-Additional aggravating circumstances:

-C. Mitigating Circumstances [see standard 1.2(e)].
-Facts supporting mitigating circumstances are required.

-(1) No Prior Discipline: Respondent has no prior record of discipline

-- (2) I No Harm: Respondent did not harm the client or person who was the object of the misconduct. - (3) Candor/Cooperation: Respondent displayed spontaneous candor and cooperation with the victims of his/her\misconduct and to the State Bar during disciplinary investigation and proceedings. - (4) Remorse: Respondent promptly took objective steps spontaneously demonstrating remorse and recognition of the wrongdoing, which steps were designed to timely atone for any consequences of his/her misconduct. - (5) Restitution: Respondent paid \$ on in restitution to without the threat or force of disciplinary, civil or criminal proceedings. - (6) Delay: These disciplinary proceedings were excessively delayed.
-The delay is not attributable to Respondent and the delay prejudiced him/her. - (7) Good Faith: Respondent acted in good faith.
+(Do not wri le above this line.)
+(4) Harm: Respondent's misconduct harmed significantly a client, the public or the administration of justice.
+(5) Indifference: Respondent demonstrated indifference toward rectification of or atonement for the consequences of his or her misconduct.
+(6) Lack of Cooperation: Respondent displayed a lack of candor and cooperation to victims of his/her misconduct or to the State Bar during disciplinary investigation or proceedings.
+(7) Multiple/Pattern of Misconduct: Respondent's current misconduct evidences multiple acts of wrongdoin or demonstrates a pattern of misconduct.
+(8) $\boxtimes$ No aggravating circumstances are involved.
+Add dition al aggravating circumstances: C. [ Mitig circu pating Circumstances [see standard 1.2(e)].
+Facts supporting mitigating armstances are required.
+(1) $\boxtimes$ No Prior Discipline: Respondent has no prior record of discipline (2) No Harm: Respondent did not harm the client or person who was the object of the misconduct.
+(3) $\boxtimes$ Candor/Cooperation: Respondent displayed spontaneous candor and cooperation with the State Bar during disciplinary investigation and proceedings.
+(4) Remorse: Respondent promptly took objective steps spontaneously demonstrating remorse and recognition of the wrongdoing, which steps were designed to timely atone for any consequences of his/her misconduct.
+(5) Restitution: Respondent paid \$ on in restitution to without the threat or force of disciplinary, civil or criminal proceedings.
+(6) Delay: These disciplinary proceedings were excessively delayed.
+The delay is not attributable to Respondent and the delay prejudiced him/her.
+(7) Good Faith: Respondent acted in good faith.
 (8) Emotional/Physical Difficulties: At the time of the stipulated act or acts of professional misconduct Respondent suffered extreme emotional difficulties or physical disabilities which expert testimony would establish was directly responsible for the misconduct.
 The difficulties or disabilities were not the product of any illegal conduct by the member, such as illegal drug or substance abuse, and Respondent no longer suffers from such difficulties or disabilities.

-- (9) Severe Financial Stress: At the time of the misconduct, Respondent suffered from severe financial stress which resulted from circumstances not reasonably foreseeable or which were beyond his/her control and which were directly responsible for the misconduct. - (10) Family Problems: At the time of the misconduct, Respondent suffered extreme difficulties in his/her personal life which were other than emotional or physical in nature. - (11) Good Character: Respondent's good character is attested to by a wide range of references in the legal and general communities who are aware of the full extent of his/her misconduct.
+(9) Severe Financial Stress: At the time of the misconduct, Respondent suffered from severe financial stress which resulted from circumstances not reasonably foreseeable or which were beyond his/her control and which were directly responsible for the misconduct.
+(10) Family Problems: At the time of the misconduct, Respondent suffered extreme difficulties in his/her personal life which were other than emotional or physical in nature.

-(Stipulation form approved by SBC Executive Committee 10/16/00.
-Revised 12/16/2004.)
-Reproval

-(Do not write above this line.)

-- (12) Rehabilitation: Considerable time has passed since the acts of professional misconduct occurred followed by convincing proof of subsequent rehabilitation. - (13) No mitigating circumstances are involved.

-Additional mitigating circumstances:

-D. Discipline: